stytSofo/unikraft/README.md

 Each compartment has a `name` and a `mechanism`.

 Each mechanism has a driver (for Intel MPK/PKU it's `intel-pku`, for VM-based `vmept`, for simple function calls `fcalls`), and possibly a number of driver-specific options.
 Intel MPK/PKU, for instance, can isolate or share the stack (`noisolstack`).

 There is one `default` compartment.
 All libraries that have not been assigned a specific compartment will go into the default compartment.

 :warning: If you declare a compartment, make sure to actually use it!
 That is, it should either be default or used by a library (see below).

-### Assigned compartments to libraries
+### Assign compartments to libraries

 Libraries can be assigned a compartment using `compartment`: